denizenslab/teaching/_seminars/NLP_HM.md

 ## Content

 In this block seminar, students will learn about selected research topics in natural language processing in humans and machines.
-In addition, an introduction to cognitive computational neuroscience, reading scientific papers, learning how to give a good presentation, and how to write a technical report.
+In addition, students will get hands-on experience fostering their own and each others' learning through reading scientific papers and giving a presentation.

 ### Learning outcomes